Laiacs/Portfolio/Chargeback_Dashboard_with_LookerStudio/README.md

 ✔ **Geographical Heatmaps & Demographics** – Chargebacks by country and age range.

 #### **4️⃣ (Optional) Connect to the Customer Table**
-As an additional step, we considered **connecting the `client_data` table** if needed for deeper customer segmentation in KPIs and visualizations.
+As an additional step, we considered **connecting the `client_data` table** for deeper customer segmentation in KPIs and visualizations.

 ---